JavaPosseRoundup/d3github/README.md

 # Introduction

-This project is an experiment in visualizing code development using the amazing [d3][d3home] JavaScript library and the github REST [api][githubapi].
+This project is an experiment in visualizing code development using the amazing [D3][d3home] JavaScript library and the github REST [API][githubapi].

 It was conceived at the 2012 Java Posse [Roundup][roundup], an amazing gathering of talented developers from around the world.
 The developers at the Roundup used [github][github] to collaborate on many different interesting projects - too many for any one person to fully participate in.

-[I][githubmtye] was consequently inspired to see if I could use the d3 JavaScript library to create a [visualization][visarticle] of all the work the Roundup developers had accomplished (or at least all the work they'd committed to [github][githubjpr]).
+[I][githubmtye] was consequently inspired to see if I could use the D3 JavaScript library to create a [visualization][visarticle] of all the work the Roundup developers had accomplished (or at least all the work they'd committed to [github][githubjpr]).
 This project is the result.

 More information is available at the d3github [project page][d3githubpage].

-[d3home]: http://mbostock.github.com/d3/ "d3 at github"
+[d3home]: http://d3js.org/ "D3 (Data-Driven Documents) website"
 [githubapi]: http://developer.github.com/v3/
 [roundup]: http://www.mindviewinc.com/Conferences/JavaPosseRoundup/
 [github]: https://github.com/ "Duh!"